lukmanaj/mind-palace/index.md

 ---
-title: Welcome to my blog
+title: Mind Palace Secrets
+---

+---
+A space specifically for documenting and sharing my coding journey
 ---